annie2010/Coursers-Data-Scientist-Getting-and-Cleaning-Data/README.md

  * Use descriptive names for activity data in train data
  * Use descriptive names for activity data in test data
 * Combine Columns in each data set and merge train data with test data
- * Combine columns in training data set
+ * Combine columns in train data set for features, activities and subjects
- * Combine columns in testing data set
+ * Combine columns in testing data set for features, activities and subjects
  * Merge test and train data sets
 * Compute means for results
  * Melt data with ids and vars